Katherine Johnson

 Biography

-In 2015, President Barack Obama presented the Presidential Medal of Freedom to 97-year-old, Katherine Johnson for refusing “to be limited by society’s expectations of her gender and race while expanding the boundaries of humanity’s reach.”
+In 2015, President Barack Obama presented the Presidential Medal of Freedom to ninety-seven-year-old, Katherine Johnson for refusing “to be limited by society’s expectations of her gender and race while expanding the boundaries of humanity’s reach.”
 While working as a technologist for the spacecraft controls branch of NASA in 1961, she calculated the path for astronaut Alan Shepard’s Freedom 7 for America’s first human spaceflight.
 She would go on to later perform calculations for astronaut John Glenn’s orbit around the Earth, the first Moon landing, and the aborted Apollo 13 mission.
 She was also later involved in the early years of the space shuttle, and the Earth Resources satellite.

 Early Life